yagasoft/Logger/README.md

 	+ Auto log files are in plain text
   + Wrapping is off
   + Max entries are 500
   + Hide on close is on.
-Make sure to check the thread in memory if your OS doesn't support tray icons please.
+	+ Make sure to check the thread in memory if your OS doesn't support tray icons please.
+	+ This is so as not to close the program associated with the logger, unless explicitly specified.

 ### Notes: